Pokemon Legends: Z-A is one of the most anticipated

 Why is Pokemon Legends: Z-A called that?

 The title of Pokemon Legends: Z-A is currently very mysterious – but there are clues to its origins hiding in its official logo design.
-Looking at the “Z-A” it appears quite clear the logo is inspired by the colour palette and pattern of Zygarde, the Dragon/Ground Legendary Pokemon first introduced in Pokemon X&Y. The scales, colours, and leafy details match perfectly, and it makes sense that this would be the case.
+Looking at the “Z-A” it appears clear the logo is inspired by the colour palette and pattern of Zygarde, the Dragon/Ground Legendary Pokemon first introduced in Pokemon X&Y. The scales, colours, and leafy details match perfectly, and it makes sense this would be the case.

 The prior Pokemon Legends title was named after Arceus, another Legendary Pokemon, so we can assume the subtitle is meant to refer to Legendary Pokemon.
 If the “Z” of the title also stands for Zygarde, we could assume the “A” stands for Arceus, drawing a parallel between the two games, and perhaps interrelating them.
+For now, that’s pure speculation, so stay tuned for more official teases.

 Pokemon Legends: Z-A – Every confirmed Pokemon so far